 Erica especially enjoys working with her older clients and their pets.
-She appreciates the clients’ wisdom and insights, gained from years of life experiences.
+She appreciates the clients’ wisdom and insights.
 Erica also loves to see the special connection these clients have with their beloved pets.
-When Erica can play a role in helping a client’s pet stay healthy, or recover from an illness, she receives a wonderful sense of fulfillment!

 Customer Care Representative / Client Communications

-Kaitlin’s passion for people shines through in her daily interactions within our practice and making the patient experience the best it can be.
-She is our strength behind the scenes as our Marketing coordinator.
-She thrives on helping clients to meet their pets’ needs as economically as possible, along with finding ways for our practice to give to the community in a charitable way through the power of the media.
-Kaitlin has also been elected the practice’s “Board Master” by her coworkers.
-She has taken a hands on approach to Marketing regarding our online presence and website and enjoys it thoroughly!
-She regularly updates the practice’s Facebook page as well.
-Kaitlin certainly excels in her role as an enthusiastic client ambassador!
+Kaitlin’s passion for people shines through in her daily interactions with our clients.
+She is mostly behind the scenes as our marketing coordinator and client advocate, thriving on helping clients to meet their pets’ needs and finding ways for our practice to reach out to the community.
+She has taken a hands-on approach to our online presence, website, and Facebook page.
+Kaitlin enjoys her role as an enthusiastic client ambassador!

 Leah’s entire life has revolved around animals.
 Growing up in Valdosta, Georgia with her brother and sister, Leah brought home her first stray dog when she was five years old.
 Every Easter, Leah received chicks, rabbits, and guinea pigs from her grandmother.
 Leah has always loved to be outdoors, as her father’s parents had a farm near Savannah, Georgia.
 In fact, Leah’s first job was mucking stalls for her horse trainer.
 Leah’s familiarity with different types of animals gave her a wonderful foundation for her pet grooming career!